-With his activities the defendant participated in the criminal organisation of the LTTE in the Netherlands.
-This organisation in the Netherlands was predominantly involved in fundraising in support of the LTTE in Sri Lanka.
+The organisation in the Netherlands raised funds for the LTTE in various ways.
+Collections were made during meetings, Tamils were visited in their homes and lotteries were organised in pursuit of profit.
 To this end the organisation also had the object to compel the Tamils in the Netherlands to donate money.

-It counts strongly against the defendant that from an ideological motivation for the struggle for independent Tamilterritory in Sri Lanka he lost sight of the liberty of his fellow Tamils here in the Netherlands.
+It counts strongly against the defendant that from an ideological motivation for the struggle for independent Tamil territory in Sri Lanka he lost sight of the liberty of his fellow Tamils here in the Netherlands.
 Many Tamils fed Sri Lanka as a result of armed combat that had already been going on for years, and had come to find a safe and quiet existence in the Netherlands.
 The manner in which the organisation disturbed this by imposing financial obligations on these people and keep them involved in the struggle therefore, counts strongly against the defendant.